This series of four articles on Natural Elements encompass: Fire Earth Wind and Water.

 Lava flows down through mountains and forests, across fields and towns whilst the liquid carpet destroys or buries everything in its path.

 (I find this photo of a lava flow at Pahoehoe in Hawaii particularly interesting.
-I can see the movement and the dark streaks remind me of human veins and skin.
+The movement and the dark streaks remind me of human veins and skin.
 It looks alive.
 Awesomely beautiful.)
-Because so much molten rock is spewed from a volcano and the lava can flow long distances, hills and mountains may change shape, rivers disappear and new ones appear and coastlines and the seabed can change shape, grow and move.
+Because so much molten rock is spewed from a volcano and the lava can flow long distances, hills and mountains may change shape, rivers disappear and new ones appear.
+Coastlines and the seabed may change shape, grow and move.

 Fire is an element that constantly changes the shape of our earth.
 Lava soil is very rich in nutrients that are excellent for growing crops.
-Thus, although the erupting volcano and lava has created much damage both human and perhaps geological, they have a very important role in the form and shaping of our planet.
+Thus, although erupting volcano and lava creates much damage both human and perhaps geological, they have a very important role in the form and shaping of our planet.

 I ask the question, what would Planet Earth be like without historic or current day volcanic eruptions?
 It is common to use fire in language such as; ‘he is a hot head’, ‘firebrand’, ‘it is hot as hades’, ‘he/she is hot’, ‘it is hot’ (stolen) etc. However, the language of fire and heat can also be transposed to our moods and our behaviour.

-If we are in a rage, feeling heated about things, furious as hell or, often when upset our skin may turn red etc., all these feelings inside may be related to heat and fire.
-When we lose our temper and verbally explode ejaculating unexpected and offensive language in a rage of a temper lost, is it better to vent our feelings so others know we feel, or keep it in?
+If we are in a rage, feeling heated about things, furious as hell or, often when upset we see red etc., all these feelings are related to heat and fire.
+When we lose our temper and verbally explode ejaculating unexpected and offensive language in a rage of a temper lost, is it better to vent our feelings or keep it in?

-Perhaps more can be achieved by expressing ourselves calmly and rationally however that is sometimes not so easy to do.
-If we are feeling angry and the body feels hot, we are able to turn our mind to calmness by thinking of cool things such as being calm as ice on a frozen pond, the stream meandering along in a shaded glen or the trees quietly wafting on the breeze.
+Perhaps more can be achieved by expressing ourselves calmly and rationally however that is not always easy to do.
+If we feel angry and the body feels hot, we are able to turn our mind to calmness by thinking of cool things such as being calm as ice on a frozen pond, the stream meandering along in a shaded glen or the trees quietly wafting on the breeze.